betterscientificsoftware/A-Team-Tools/README.md

-# Kanban-Tools
+# Team-Tools

-A collection of resources for understanding and applying Kanban practices to your scientific SW project
+A collection of resources for lightweight team management.